 (B) The contrast between the darkness in the beast’s kingdom in the fifth plague (Rev 16:10) and the bright light of the loud cry (Rev 18:1) implies that the illumination of the whole earth by the angel in Revelation 18 causes the darkness on the kingdom of the beast.

-The Holy Spirit will intensify the three angel messages of Revelation 14 and convince the peoples of the world that the light from their system of worship is actually spiritual darkness.
+Through the loud cry, the Holy Spirit will intensify the message of the three angel of Revelation 14 and, during the fifth plague, convince the peoples of the world that the light from false Christianity is actually spiritual darkness.

 – END OF SUMMARY –